1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 See [Creating Highly Available clusters with `kubeadm`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) for an example control plane setup that runs across multiple machines.

-#### kube-apiserver
+#### `kube-apiserver`

 The API server is a component of the Kubernetes [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.

-The main implementation of a Kubernetes API server is [kube-apiserver](https://kubernetes.io/docs/reference/generated/kube-apiserver/). kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
-You can run several instances of kube-apiserver and balance traffic between those instances.
+The main implementation of a Kubernetes API server is [`kube-apiserver`](https://kubernetes.io/docs/reference/generated/kube-apiserver/).
+`kube-apiserver` is designed to scale horizontally—that is, it scales by deploying more instances.
+You can run several instances of `kube-apiserver` and balance traffic between those instances.

 #### etcd